 The uptick we've seen in Microsoft Teams adoption among Amaxra customers is often based on that business-value calculation.
 Rather than thinking of Teams as a key component to a larger productivity-enhancing strategy for their business, some of our customers are reactionary; seeing the majority of the software development team surreptitiously installing Slack clients on their computers is enough to make most business owners nervous about the obvious potential for cybersecurity issues from unauthorized software on the corporate network.
 Moving to Microsoft Teams is a reaction to the issue of Slack infiltration rather than a "killer feature" in Teams that the business can't do without.

 However, Amaxra believes there is a real killer feature when it comes to Microsoft Teams: Its ability to replace your entire business phone system with a managed cloud service.
-This feature, called Phone System, enables private branch exchange (PBX) business telephony capabilities from within Office 365.
+This feature enables private branch exchange (PBX) business telephony capabilities from within Office 365.
 This feature enables employees to be so much more productive for such a relatively small effort that we're surprised more businesses don't use it.

 Replace your business phone with the cloud